anibrata/tecweb-pis/projeto1/projeto1.md

 ------------------------------------------------------------------

 1. First term is "a-breeding".
 Occurs "1" time.
-2. Third term before the last is "zeals".
+2. Third term from the last is "zed".
 Occurs "1" time.
 3. 28716 unique terms exist.
 4. First term is "aaron".
 Occurs "96" times.
-5. Third term before the last is "zeals".
+5. Third term from the last is "zed".
 Occurs "1" time.
 6. 21882 unique terms exist.